privacy-scaling-explorations/pse.dev/content/articles/hello-world-the-first-signs-of-practical-io.md

 ## What's next?

-Machina ("mah-kin-ah") iO, a project within [Privacy and Scaling Explorations (PSE)](https://pse.dev), aims to move iO from theory to practice.
+Machina ("mah-kin-ah") iO, a project within [Privacy Stewards of Ethereums (PSE)](https://pse.dev), aims to move iO from theory to practice.
 Alongside our research and engineering efforts, we’ll be publishing a series of posts explaining the core ideas, the vision behind the technology, and the lessons we’ve learned through implementation.
 If you’re interested in following our journey, we invite you to [subscribe](https://machina-io.com/subscribe.html).

 ## Acknowledgments